shapeshed/shapeshed.com/content/posts/safer_linux_administration_with_sudo.md

-{
-  "title": "Safer Linux administration with sudo", "date": "2008-06-13T00:00:00+01:00",
++++
+date = "2008-06-13T00:00:00+01:00"
-  "description": "The root account is all powerful in Linux.
+description = "The root account is all powerful in Linux.
 As humans make mistakes it is very dangerous to use root on a regular basis.
-By using sudo you can limit the risk of human error and prevent mistakes from happening. ", "tags": [
+By using sudo you can limit the risk of human error and prevent mistakes from happening. " tags = ["Linux"] title = "Safer Linux administration with sudo"

-    "Linux"
-  ]
-}
++++

 ## Using root in Linux